Knowle F.C.: Ground

 The club play at the Robin's Nest ground on Hampton Road.
 A clubhouse was built on one side of the pitch shortly after World War II.
 An overhang from the building's roof provided cover to two rows of seating and a small covered standing area was provided on the same side of the pitch.
 However these were destroyed in 2017 during Storm Doris, leaving the club with no clubhouse or covered seating.
 In October 2018 a temporary modular unit building was installed on site to serve as a clubhouse.
+A permanent new 50-seat stand was opened in 2020.